xrui94/test_webgl_webgpu/README.md

 # Project Description

-This is a project to test webgl and webgpu through C++.
-Based on OpenGL(GLES3), WebGPU(webgpu.h implementation：webgpu_cpp.h) from Emscripten, it is compiled into a WebAssembly module from C++ code, and ultimately uses webgl2 and webgpu in modern browsers.A more complete usage approach that can track this project: [https://github.com/xrui94/TinyEngine](https://github.com/xrui94/TinyEngine).
+This is a project that uses C++ to test the use of webgl and webgpu in OffscreenCanvas.
+So, it is also an webgl/webgpu offscreencanvas demo.
+Based on OpenGL(GLES3), WebGPU(webgpu.h implementation：webgpu_cpp.h) from Emscripten, it is compiled into a WebAssembly module from C++ code, and ultimately uses webgl2 and webgpu through OffscreenCanvas in modern browsers.A more complete usage approach that can track this project: [https://github.com/xrui94/TinyEngine](https://github.com/xrui94/TinyEngine).

 ![./imgs/test_webgl_webgpu_offscreencanvas.gif](./imgs/test_webgl_webgpu_offscreencanvas.gif)